Updated: Dec 12, 2022

 Who Does My Uninsured/Underinsured Motorist Policy Protect?

 Even if they don't drive, the uninsured and underinsured motorist insurance will protect you, the designated insured, and any relatives who live with you.
 This ensures that you, your parents, and any children under the age of 18 are covered.
-If you live with an elderly parent, he or she is protected as well.
+If you live with an elderly parent, he or she is also protected.
 Your home is also considered his or her legal residence while your child is away at college, so your student will be protected by your uninsured motorist policy.

 How Much Will Uninsured/Underinsured Motorist (UM/UIM) Coverage Pay?